Falling Fruit Ireland

 • We would also encourage people to grow fruit and nut trees in their gardens.

 • We are interested in extending the Falling Fruit project to other natural resources, such a wild food foraging.

-We at Falling Fruit are very grateful to Nika Russell of ICAN for the website design and for help with social media.
-She gave her time, skills and advice freely for this project.
+We at Falling Fruit are very grateful to Nika Russell for the website design and for help with social media.
+She gives her time, skills and advice freely for this project.
 This has been a huge help as Falling Fruit is a volunteering initiative without funding.

-Thanks also to Eoghan Parle of ICAN / WeShare who helped with the website – organising the technical aspects and funding the domain name registration.
+Thanks also to Eoghan Parle of WeShare who helped with the website – organising the technical aspects and funding the domain name registration.
 We are very grateful for his support and help.